 Edited by Roberta Capello and Peter Nijkamp

 Chapter 18: Measuring Regional Endogenous Growth

-Robert J. Stimson, Alistair Robson and Tung-Kai Shyy 18.1 Introduction The importance of endogenous factors in regional economic development and growth has long been recognized and is largely the basis of the so-called ‘new growth theory’ that has been popularized since the 1980s.
+18 Measuring regional endogenous growth Robert J. Stimson, Alistair Robson and Tung-Kai Shyy 18.1 Introduction The importance of endogenous factors in regional economic development and growth has long been recognized and is largely the basis of the so-called ‘new growth theory’ that has been popularized since the 1980s.
 Theories of regional endogenous growth place emphasis not only on regional resource endowments and human capital – which have always been viewed as important factors aﬀecting the economic development of regions – but also on technology, entrepreneurship and institutional factors, including the role of leadership.
 However, there is neither a standard deﬁnition of endogenous growth, nor a speciﬁcation of an operational model including those factors that determine spatial variations in regional endogenous growth performance.
 In fact, there is no universally accepted measure of endogenous growth.1 This chapter ﬁrst provides an overview discussion of endogenous growth factors.
 It then proposes a measure of regional endogenous change which is readily calculable from secondary analysis of regional employment data available in the national census.
 The regional or diﬀerential/regional shift component derived from shift-share analysis of employment change over time is proposed as a viable proxy measure as a dependent variable in an endogenous growth model.
 A series of independent variables which also may be derived from census data are speciﬁed in the model as factors likely to explain spatial variability in regional performance on that dependent variable.
-Those variables are taken as reﬂecting the types of factors that are proposed in the regional economic development literature...
+Those variables are taken as reﬂecting the types of factors that are proposed in...

 You are not authenticated to view the full text of this chapter or article.